iamnoyon/CSE-Resources/README.md

 # CSE-Resources #

-A collection of all resources for CSE Department, RU
+A collection of all resources for CSE Department, RU<br>
+**N.B: Some files are missing here.
+Their FileSize is _LARGER_ to upload github, Contact if Needed.**

 ## Who Collects?
 **Name: _Md.
 Mahfujar Rahman (Noyon)_** <br>